philipturner/amx-benchmarks/README.md

 BF16 GFLOPS = 2 * BITWIDTH / 16 * GHz = (32, 64) * GHz
 ```

 Here are my two setups.
-Notice that within each P-block\*, the generation's CPU-AMX bandwidth allows a single\*\* core to access all the available AMX blocks.
+Notice that within each P-block, the generation's CPU-AMX bandwidth allows a single\* core to access all the available AMX blocks.
 The A14/M1 generation has 4 AMX blocks/P-block.
 The A15/M2 generation has 8 AMX blocks/P-clock.
 The number of CPU cores varies within the generation, at either 2-4 per P-block.
 The M1 Max cannot access all 8 AMX blocks from one CPU core, but its P-CPU is divided into two P-blocks.
-The AMX has only a single P-block, but can harness more AMX blocks per P-block.
+In contrast, A15 has only a single P-block, but can harness more AMX blocks per P-block.

-> \*Clarifying terminology: a P-block is a visible segment of the silicon die, comprising 2-4 P-CPU cores and its own coherent L2 cache.
-The term "AMX block", while sounding similar, has absolutely no relation.
-The P-block has a better analogy with the M1 Max half-GPU.
-It is a fundamental chip building block composed of multiple cores.
-It is not one of those cores itself.
->
-> \*\*Accelerate probably doesn't want to have >1 CPU cores/P-block active while using the AMX.
+> \*Accelerate probably doesn't want to have >1 CPU cores/P-block active while using the AMX.
 That would slightly throttle the block's clock speed without boosting theoretical processing power.
 This aligns with my GEMM benchmarks on M1 Max, which never utilize more than 200% CPU in the activity monitor.
 The chip has 2 P-blocks, which translates to 2 threads at full utilization.

 | AMX Processor | Clock Speed | AMX Blocks | FP64 GFLOPS | FP32 GFLOPS | BF16 GFLOPS |
 | --------- | ----------- | ---------- | ----------- | ----------- | ----- |